Tangible Personal Property

 Unlike the system for assessing real property, where the appraisal is based on fair market value and equalized across the entire jurisdiction, the appraisal of personal property is based on the actual cost of the property plus depreciation.
 Personal property is categorized in 10 groups for reporting.
 Each of those groups has its own depreciation schedule that is outlined in state statutes.
 In Tennessee, leased personal property used by a business is assessed to the lessee (user) and must also be reported on a company's reporting schedule.

 For smaller accounts, the Tenn.
-Code Ann. allows an alternate method for reporting personal property.
-In lieu of detailing acquisition costs on your reporting schedule, you may certify that the depreciated value of tangible personal property otherwise reportable is $1,000 or less.
-Our office will accept the certification, subject to audit, and fix the value, pursuant to schedule, to $1,000.
+Code Ann. allows two alternate methods for reporting personal property.
+In lieu of detailing acquisition date and cost on your reporting schedule, you may certify that the depreciated value of tangible personal property is $2,000 or less or less than $10,000 but more than $2,000.
+Our office will accept the certification, subject to audit, and fix the value at $2,000 or $10,000.
+If audited, the business owner will be required to provide a detailed list of all equipment used or held for use in the business with acquisition date and cost.

 The deadline for filing Tangible Personal Property Schedules is March 1st each year.
 Failure to timely file your tangible personal property schedule will generate a forced assessment.
 If filing late, your business will not receive the equalization rate.
-If you do not file your tangible personal property schedule, your account will be forced assessed using “like” businesses for non-compliance as required in Tenn.
+If you do not file your tangible personal property schedule, your account will receive a forced assessment value based on information provided by businesses of similar function as required in Tenn.
 Code Ann. §67-5-903.

 Tangible Personal Property Schedule (Due March 1 each year)